rrodri64/Intructor-Course-Tool/README.md

 In the docs directory is an initial set of analysis models - class diagrams and sequence diagrams in UML, that a previous team did as part of their solution process.
 These were included only in the event that you may want to use these as a head start on your design and implementation work.
 You are absolutely not required to use or implement anything in the analysis document!

 Your first step should be to clone the github repository (easiest way is to clone directly into your Eclipse Workspace folder).
-You can watch the short video on how to clone and run Memoranda: <tbd>.
+You can watch the short video on how to clone and run Memoranda: on Canvas under Memoranda in the project module.

 You should then be able to run the project.
 The included Gradle script and Wrapper should work.
 You should be able to use "gradle run" in the command line to run Memorande through Gradle.
 In due course you will need to add things to the Gradle file (eg. add Unit Test).